parisbutterfield/restswitchmate/README.md

 View the [Readme](https://github.com/parisbutterfield/restswitchmate/tree/master/docker)

 ### Using with Home-Assistant
 Add the following to your configuration.yaml.
-This integeration is a [RESTful Switch](https://home-assistant.io/components/switch.rest/).
+This integration is a [RESTful Switch](https://home-assistant.io/components/switch.rest/).
 Adding [emulated_hue](https://home-assistant.io/components/emulated_hue/) will allow control via Alexa and Google Home.

 ```
 switch: